mirjak/draft-kuehlewind-quic-proxy-discovery/draft-kuehlewind-quic-proxy-discovery.md

 IP Addresses of QUIC-based Proxy Servers:

 : one or more 128-bit IPv6 addresses and/or 32-bit IPv4 addresses of QUIC-based proxy servers.
 The number of addresses is determined by the Length field.
-That is, the number of addresses is equal to
-(Length - 1) / 2.
+That is, the number of addresses is equal to (Length - 1) / 2.

 # Using Anycast address

-Wellknown IP anycast address can be used to start communicating with QUIC proxy or to discovery any/list of unicast address of a QUIC proxy.
-When the proxy recieves the request for proxy functionalites then it can either decide to reposond to the client from the anycast address as source address or it can send back a list of unicast address with a redirect command.
+Wellknown IP anycast addresses can be used to start communicating with QUIC proxy or to discovery any or a list of unicast address of a QUIC proxy.
+When the proxy recieves the request for proxy functionalites, it can either decide to reposond to the client with the anycast address as source address or it can send back a list of unicast address with a redirect command.